 Mugabi Byenkya

-Impact of Work
+Impact of the Book

 This book is so beautifully written + it does a wonderful job of illustrating the ways in which colonial contact is relieved/experienced in the everyday life/routine of a Caribbean tourism-based economy // it made me think of the ways in which my mother and father grew up in (ex) colonies and how my daily encounters with whiteness reiterate the violence of colonialism.